Ardumower/Sunray/README.md

 https://github.com/Ardumower/Sunray/releases

-# Sunray for SmartMow / owlPlatform / Alfred  <a name="sunray_alfred"></a>
+# Sunray for SMARTMOW-DIY / owlPlatform / Alfred  <a name="sunray_alfred"></a>

-NOTE: Below steps are only required if you want to compile a custom version of the 'Sunray for Alfred' (or SmartMow/owlPlatform) firmware.
+NOTE: Below steps are only required if you want to compile a custom version of the 'Sunray for Alfred' (or SMARTMOW-DIY/owlPlatform) firmware.
 The code for all steps will require a Linux system (either the Alfred, a Raspberry Pi5/OrangePi5Pro or some PC).
-For SmartMow/owlPlatform, it is assumed that you have installed SmartMow/owlPlatform drivers already as described here: https://github.com/owlRobotics-GmbH/owlRobotPlatform.
+For SMARTMOW-DIY/owlPlatform, it is assumed that you have installed SMARTMOW-DIY/owlPlatform drivers already as described here: https://github.com/owlRobotics-GmbH/owlRobotPlatform.

-## How to install code and compile 'Sunray for SmartMow / owlPlatform  Alfred' (required only once)
+## How to install code and compile 'Sunray for SMARTMOW-DIY / owlPlatform  Alfred' (required only once)
 Run this on your Linux terminal (in your Linux home folder):

 ```